-Wrapping it Up with Tyvek
+Wrapping it Up with Tyvek (Updated: 04-29-20)

 In case you’re wondering, yes, Word Diva has dabbled in many successful home improvement projects and is quite handy with tools.
-I actually took a semester in construction where we built (and sold) a shed, so I was fortunate to get a sampling of everything from drywall installation to hanging doors and windows so don’t let these dainty hands fool you!
+I took a semester in construction where we built (and sold) a shed, so I was fortunate to get a sampling of everything from framing, to drywall installation, hanging doors and windows, and running electrical wiring, so don’t let these dainty hands fool you!
 (They can do a whole lot more than type 70 wpm.)
 Check out this photo of me up on a ladder at the Somerset County Technical Institute wielding a Pneumatic Framing Nailer and a smile.
 I was one of three women in a class of about 15 men and felt totally at home.
 I enjoyed that class and the instructor, Mr. Farnham, was awesome.

 The topic of Tyvek came to mind when I noticed a new construction going up near my place of work.
 I got excited, as I always do, seeing a new structure being erected from groundbreaking to a fully functioning building.
 I believe that the imaginations and creativity of architects and interior designers are absolutely fascinating.

-Since construction is currently underway, I wonder how the finalized building will be used.
+Since this construction is currently underway, I wonder how the finalized building will be used.
 Sure, I could search Google to find out, but that would spoil the fun of envisioning the final result.
 As the days go by, I ponder what materials and color scheme will be used for the exterior of the building, and what special design details will take place inside.
-I actually look forward to driving past that building each day to see what progress has been made and what phase of the project is underway.
+I look forward to driving past that building each day to see what progress has been made and what phase of construction is underway.

-Well, it turns out that Tyvek was actually created by an innovative company called DuPont which was founded in 1802.
+Well, it turns out that Tyvek was created by an innovative company called DuPont, which was founded in 1802.
 The company’s website describes Tyvek as having “infinite possibilities,” and further goes on to state that it’s not paper, nor fabric, but consists of high-density polyethylene fibers that are 100% recyclable.
 Do you know what else I saw on the website that made me smile?
 These words: “We encourage our customers to develop new ideas for Tyvek®, and to dream big.”
-Wow.
+Wow!
 Look at that.
 I love DuPont already.

-Tyvek can be found in many forms of medical packaging, replacing paper and other forms of plastic due to its strength, resistance to water, and sterile qualities.
+Tyvek can be found in many forms of medical packaging replacing paper and other forms of plastic due to its strength, resistance to water, and sterile qualities.
 It's used to create envelopes, labels, and wristbands.
-Have you ever been to a vacation resort where you wear a wristband to prove you're entitled to be there?
+Have you ever been to a vacation resort where you had to wear a wristband to prove you're entitled to be there?
 Sometimes those are made of Tyvek, so forget about tearing it off with your bare hands and go ahead and get those scissors.

 Some countries have even created their banknotes using Tyvek.
-And, amazingly, some fashion designers have incorporated this incredible textile into clothing by making Tyvek shorts, jackets, and even shoes.
+And, amazingly, some fashion designers have incorporated this incredible textile into clothing by making Tyvek dresses, jackets, and even shoes.
 Ingenious, functional, and multi-use.
 Way to go DuPont.
 Tyvek rocks!